Post-Trade Cutout Drywall Repair Services in Richmond, BC

 Plumbing Cutout Drywall Repair

-Plumbing installations create larger irregular openings that often involve multiple pipe penetrations.
+Plumbing creates larger irregular openings that often involve multiple pipe penetrations.
 These repairs frequently deal with moisture damage around the original cutout area.

 Water damage assessment comes first before any drywall repair work begins.
-Check surrounding areas for soft spots or discoloration that indicates moisture penetration.
+We check the surrounding areas for soft spots or discolouration that indicates moisture penetration.

 Typical plumbing cutouts: